KavrakiLab/vamp/README.md

 This repository hosts the code for:
 - the ICRA 2024 paper [“Motions in Microseconds via Vectorized Sampling-Based Planning”](https://arxiv.org/abs/2309.14545),
 - an implementation of the Collision-Affording Point Tree (CAPT) from the RSS 2024 paper [“Collision-Affording Point Trees: SIMD-Amenable Nearest Neighbors for Fast Collision Checking”](http://arxiv.org/abs/2406.02807),
-- an implementation of the Fully Connected Informed Trees (FCIT*) algorithm from the ICRA 2025 submission [“Nearest-Neighbourless Asymptotically Optimal Motion Planning with Fully Connected Informed Trees (FCIT*)”](https://robotic-esp.com/papers/wilson_arxiv24).
+- an implementation of the Fully Connected Informed Trees (FCIT*) algorithm from the ICRA 2025 paper [“Nearest-Neighbourless Asymptotically Optimal Motion Planning with Fully Connected Informed Trees (FCIT*)”](https://robotic-esp.com/papers/wilson_arxiv24).
 - an implementation of the Asymptotically Optimal RRT-Connect (AORRTC) algorithm from the RA-L submission [“AORRTC: Almost-Surely Asymptotically Optimal Planning with RRT-Connect”](https://robotic-esp.com/papers/wilson_arxiv25).

 **TL;DR**: By exploiting ubiquitous [CPU SIMD instructions](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) to accelerate collision checking and forward kinematics (FK), `vamp`'s RRT-Connect [[1]](#1) solves problems for the Franka Emika Panda from the MotionBenchMaker dataset [[3]](#3) at a median speed of 35 microseconds (on one core of a consumer desktop PC).